trixing/kaco-http/README.md

 I tried a few urls (index.html, data.json, etc.) but to no avail.

 ## Finding the URLs

-Next I downloaded the Android APK of the "KACO NX Setup" app, unzipped the APK, decompiled the DEX files (using a tool called jadx).
+Next I downloaded the Android APK of the "KACO NX Setup" app, unzipped the APK, decompiled the DEX files (using a tool called `jadx`):
 ```
 git clone https://github.com/skylot/jadx.git
 ./gradlew dist
 build/jadx/bin/jadx -d ../decompile/ ../classes.dex ../classes2.dex
 ```

-Looking through the files, and strings, first thing to notice that the main app is called `com.aiswei.tool`.
-In the `https` subdirectory there is an `APIServiceV2.java` and `AcApi.java` which contains everything we need.
+Looking through the files, and strings, first thing to notice, that the main app is called `com.aiswei.tool`.
+In the `https` subdirectory there is an `APIServiceV2.java` and `AcApi.java` which contains everything we need!

+First target seems to be `getdev.cgi`:

 ```
 curl http://IP:8484/getdev.cgi